guhjy/visreg/index.md

 ![plot of chunk cox](img/index-cox-1.png)

 In this plot, we see how the hazard changes as a function of bilirubin levels for patients with/without an enlarged liver.
-For more on this type of plot, see [Cross-sectional plots](cross).
+For more on this type of plot, see [Cross-sectional plots](cross.html).

-<div id="gam"></div>
+<a class="anchor" id="gam"></a>

 The models do not have to be linear, and we have the option of using `ggplot2` as the graphics engine: